 (1) An Advisory will be issued by ERCOT in accordance with Protocol Section 6.5.9.3.2, Advisory, when it recognizes that conditions are developing or have changed such that QSE and/or TO actions may be prudent in anticipation of possible Emergency Conditions.

 (2) ERCOT may require information from QSEs and TOs.
 Typical information requested may include, but is not limited to:

 (a) Resource fuel capabilities;

 (b) Resource condition details; and

 (c) Actual weather conditions.

-(3) When an Advisory is issued for Physical Responsive Capability (PRC) below 3,000 MW and ERCOT expects system conditions to deteriorate to the extent that an Energy Emergency Alert (EEA) Level 2 or 3 may be experienced, ERCOT shall evaluate constraints active in Security-Constrained Economic Dispatch (SCED) and determine which constraints have the potential to limit generation output.

-(a) Upon identification of such constraints, ERCOT shall coordinate with the TSPs that own or operate the overloaded Transmission Facilities associated with those constraints, as well as the Resource Entities whose generation output may be limited, to determine whether: